Each of Lufupa Tented Camp's tented rooms overlook the Kafue River.

 Cost of meal e.g. lunch: Included

 Drinks included: Most drinks are included.
-Premium brands such as french champagne and most whiskies not included.
+Premium brands such as french champagne and most whiskies are not included.

 Birdwatching: Favourites for birdwatchers may include palm swifts, half-collared kingfishers, Pel's fishing owls and African finfoots –seen skulking under riverside vegetation close to camp.
 The afternoon/night drive offers the chance to see a variety of owls.See more ideas for Birdwatching in Zambia

 Wildlife safaris: Lufupa has earned a justified reputation over the last decade as a great place for leopard sightings.
 It's also an interesting and varied area with a very good general game density.
 So come for the leopards, but don't ignore the many other species.See more ideas for Wildlife safaris in Zambia